 Store solid manure in containment areas having good drainage to minimize odor production.

-Remove manure from open pens as frequently as possible to minimize odor production.
+Remove manure from open pens as frequently as possible to minimize odor.

 Avoid spreading manure on weekends, holidays and evenings during warm season when neighbors may be involved in outdoor recreation activities.